Air India passenger smoked in bathroom, another urinated on vacant seat in Paris-Delhi flight; DGCA issues show cause notice

 Aviation regulator DGCA on Monday issued show cause notice to Air India regarding two incidents of passenger misbehaviour onboard Paris-New Delhi flight last month.
+DGCA taking cognizance of such egregious incidents on another Air India flight spells lot more bad news for the airline already reeling from a 34-year-old man urinating on a senior citizen on a New York-Delhi flight.

 Two incidents of passenger misbehavior occurring on Air India flight AI-142 on 06.12.2022 from Paris to New Delhi, came to the notice of DGCA: